MicrosoftDocs/powerbi-docs/powerbi-docs/developer/azure-pbie-diag-logs.md

     * **Archive to a storage account** - To use this option, you need to connect to an existing storage account.
 See [Create a storage account](https://docs.microsoft.com/azure/storage/common/storage-create-storage-account), and follow the instructions to create a storage account.
 Then select your storage account by returning to this page in the portal.
 It may take a few minutes for newly created storage accounts to appear in the drop-down menu.
 Log file storage is in JSON format.
     * **Stream to an event hub** - To use this option, you need to connect to an existing Event Hub namespace and event hub.
 To learn more, see [Create an Event Hubs namespace and an event hub using the Azure portal](https://docs.microsoft.com/azure/event-hubs/event-hubs-create).
     * **Send to Log Analytics** - To use this option, either use an existing workspace or create a new Log Analytics workspace by following the steps to [create a new workspace](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-collect-azurevm#create-a-workspace) in the portal.
-This leverages the particularly useful [Azure Log Analytics](Azure Log Analytics), which provides built-in analysis, dashboarding and notification capabilities.
+This leverages the particularly useful [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-overview), which provides built-in analysis, dashboarding and notification capabilities.
 You can use Log Analytics to connect more data from other resources and get a single and complete view of data across all your application’s resources.
 It can also be connected to [Power BI with a single click](https://docs.microsoft.com/azure/log-analytics/log-analytics-powerbi).
     For more information on viewing your logs in Log Analytics, see [View logs in Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity).
-    * **Engine** - Select this option to log the set of engine [xEvents listed above](#whats-logged) below.
+    * **Engine** - Select this option to log the set of engine [events listed](#whats-logged) below.
     * **AllMetrics** - Select this option to store verbose data in [Metrics](https://docs.microsoft.com/azure/analysis-services/analysis-services-monitor#server-metrics).
 If you are archiving to a storage account, you can select the retention period for the diagnostic logs.
 Logs are auto-deleted after the retention period expires.

 3. Click **Save**.